EZXInc/ezx-sample-py/README.md

 python ezx_sample.py -s <your server> -p <port> -c <your company> -u <user> -pw <password>
 ```

 This will give you a command line interface which allows you to send new orders and to replace/cancel them.
+If you don't see the command prompt (*$*) press &lt;Enter&gt;.
+(By default, the app is logging DEBUG messages to the console.
+These can be turned off, see below.)

 To see the available commands, type:

 ```bash
 	help